ChuanqiXu9/ChuanqiXu9.github.io/docs/_posts/2025-12-30-C++20-Modules-Best-Practices.en.md

 # Conclusion

 Overall, C++20 Modules are quite simple from a language feature perspective compared to other major C++ features.
 Looking back at this article, most of the content is about how to provide C++20 Modules support while maintaining compatibility with header files, and about ABI-related topics.
 If you don't care about ABI or are aggressive enough to write a Modules Native project from scratch, you should encounter relatively few language-level problems.

+Following off are some comments on the Reddit, but I feel good enough as the summary here:

+(1) In both design and practice, modules can deliver significantly greater compile-time speedups compared to precompiled headers (PCH).
+Additionally, named modules can reduce the size of build artifacts—something PCH simply cannot do.

+(2) The encapsulation provided by modules enables finer-grained dependency and recompilation analysis.
+Some of this work has already been open-sourced—for example: https://clang.llvm.org/docs/StandardCPlusPlusModules.html#experimental-non-cascading-changes.
+We have even more such efforts internally, which we plan to gradually open-source in the future.

+(3) Moreover, the ability of named modules to detect ODR (One Definition Rule) violations genuinely impressed me.
+I was already aware of, understood, and had personally encountered various ODR violation issues before.
+However, during our migration, discovering so many previously hidden ODR violations was still quite shocking.

+(4) Regarding complexity, I suspect the perception that C++20 modules are overly complicated stems largely from their long implementation journey and the abundance of (sometimes conflicting) articles written about them.
+But if we set aside build system integration for a moment, the language-level features of C++20 modules are actually quite straightforward—even simpler than header files once you get used to them.
+I believe I’m well-positioned to say this: we completed our native C++20 modules migration back in early 2025.
+Most developers adapted quickly; after an initial ramp-up period where they occasionally came to me with questions, I now rarely receive any module-related inquiries.
+In my experience, for a large project, you only need one or two people to handle the build system and framework setup—the rest of the team can simply follow established best practices.
+From this standpoint, C++20 modules haven’t introduced meaningful additional burden to C++ development.

+(5) As for toolchains, it’s true that C++20 modules have had a massive impact, and their implementation and practical adoption have indeed taken a very long time.
+I fully understand why users—especially those who’ve been closely following C++20 modules’ progress—might feel fatigued.
+But while we may not be moving fast, we’ve never stopped moving forward.
+One motivation behind writing this blog post was precisely to create content with longer-lasting relevance.
+I noticed that many articles commenting on the state of toolchains from just a year ago are already outdated.
+That’s why I wrote this piece—from a user’s perspective on modules.

+As for migration cost, of course, opinions will vary.
+But based on my experience, it’s a one-shot effort: once you go through it once, you’re essentially done.